cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

     byte string presentations predefined in {{-cbor}} and the application-extensions defined here.)

-In addition, this document finally registers a media type identifier and a content-format for CBOR diagnostic notation.
+In addition, this document registers a media type identifier and a content-format for CBOR diagnostic notation.
 This does not elevate its status as an interchange format, but recognizes that interaction between tools is often smoother if media types can be used.